-Carolina Journal is a pioneer in nonprofit journalism, having published thousands of articles on politics, education, health care, regulations, crime, taxes, and other issues since its founding in 1991.
-CJ, with a statewide print circulation of more than 40,000, covers state government and the General Assembly, including not only news and investigative stories but also commentary and analysis.
+Carolina Journal is a pioneer in nonprofit journalism, publishing thousands of articles on politics, education, health care, regulations, taxes, and other issues since its founding in 1991.
+In addition to news, CJ offers readers in-depth investigative stories, polling, cartoons, commentary, video interviews, and analysis.

-The print Carolina Journal is augmented by Carolina Journal Online, which offers daily news, commentary, and analysis of North Carolina politics and policy.
-During the first quarter of 2019, Carolina Journal Online served more than 150,000 unique visitors.
-In addition, Carolina Journal News Service distributes news content to media outlets across North Carolina, serving more than 300,000 readers in an average month.
-Nearly 60 newspapers have run CJ stories in their print or online editions.
-According to a recent survey by an independent consulting firm, Carolina Journal in all its formats is read by about three-quarters of North Carolina “influentials” — politicians, government staffers, lobbyists, CEOs, journalists, civic leaders, and political activists.
+Our newly revamped carolinajournal.com website covers North Carolina politics and policy daily.
+Over the last year, Carolina Journal online served more than 500,000 unique visitors.
+In addition, Carolina Journal’s print edition has a statewide print circulation of more than 40,000.
+To serve independent community newspapers, CJ Newswire distributes free content to media outlets across North Carolina, serving more than 300,000 readers in an average month.
+Nearly 60 local newspapers regularly run CJ stories in print or online.
+According to a recent survey by an independent consulting firm, Carolina Journal is read by about three-quarters of North Carolina’s “influentials” — politicians, government staffers, lobbyists, CEOs, journalists, civic leaders, and political activists.

 CJ is a leader in investigative journalism in North Carolina.
 It has exposed corruption, conflicts of interest, and misuse of public funds by public officials, including members of Congress and members of the North Carolina General Assembly.
-It also has exposed malfeasance on the part of economic developers and nonprofits that receive state and federal funds.
+Through our regular podcast, Extreme Injustice, CJ has exposed political schemes and misguided policies threatening North Carolinian’s fundamental rights.

 For more information on Carolina Journal, please get in touch with us at [email protected]

 For consideration of an opinion editorial submission, please contact [email protected]